 Supplement Options and Dosage Recommendations

 When food sources fall short, supplements provide an effective solution.
-Vitamin D3 is the preferred form due to its proven benefits for bone health.
+Vitamin D3 5000 IU supplements are the preferred form for correcting deficiency in seniors. our vitamins A–K collection is the preferred form due to its proven benefits for bone health.

 These products come in various forms including easy-to-swallow options.
 When choosing a supplement, knowing how to read a tincture label ensures you select the appropriate dosage.
 Pairing this nutrient with adequate calcium creates a powerful combination for skeletal strength.